klebgenomics/Kaptive/docs/serotyping/results.md

   present in the assembly.
 For *Klebsiella* K loci, positive length discrepancies of \>700bp often indicate insertion sequence insertions resulting in so called 'IS variants' of the locus.
-- Other genes inside the locus may indicate a novel locus (with some exceptions, see the FAQs)
+- Other genes inside the locus may indicate a novel locus
 - Truncated genes may have an impact on the resultant phenotype.
-Kaptive will consider truncations when reporting predicting phenotypes, but it currently considers only gene truncations for which there is good supporting evidence in the literature, and such evidence is very limited.
+Kaptive will consider truncations when reporting predicting phenotypes if these are specified in the database metadata files.

 See the [tutorials](https://klebnet.org/training/) for our tips on investigating loci in more detail outside of Kaptive.